-Arkansas tied a program record with a No. 16 finish in the 2017-18 Learfield Sports Directors Cup, a program that ranks the nation's most successful intercollegiate athletics programs.
-Arkansas finished first in the nation in the rankings among schools with 19 or fewer sports.
+Yurachek's first full year in Fayetteville saw tremendous success.
+Arkansas tied a program record with a No. 16 finish in the 2017-18 Learfield Sports Directors Cup, and first in the nation among schools with 19 or fewer sports.

 In 2017-18, Arkansas captured four SEC championships (men's and women's cross country, women's indoor track, women's golf), including the school's first SEC crown in women's golf.
-The Razorbacks earned three top-five national finishes including national championship runnerup finishes at the 2018 NCAA Women's Indoor Track and Field Championships and the 2018 College World Series.
-Four Arkansas student-athletes earned individual national championships in 2017-18.
+The Razorbacks earned three top-five national finishes including national championship runner-up finishes at the 2018 NCAA Women's Indoor Track and Field Championships and the 2018 College World Series.
+Four Arkansas student-athletes earned individual national championships.